 C) Extreme Programming (XP) Model

 In this model, no matter whether the iteration has already been in progress, changes can be made, nonetheless.
 The XP approach focuses on developing and managing projects with enhanced efficiency, agility, and control.
+Based on the Agile Manifesto, the XP model is to be implemented in circumstances when you need a robust infrastructure, experienced resources, and a fully organized environment.

-Go for the XP Model
+Go for the XP Model:

 - When there is no communication gap between the client and the development team